Courses

 SGS316E Global Studies ⅩⅥ : Japanese Culture and Society (3 credits)

 This course introduces Japanese culture and society through studying forms, patterns, and expressions of life in Japan today.
-Students will get a broad overview of Japanese forms of government, economic life, family and community life, Japanese religions and worldviews, and forms of education.
+Students will get a broad overview of Japanese economic life, family and community life, Japanese religions and worldviews, and forms of education.
 While the focus will be on contemporary Japan, students will also learn about historical forms and expressions of Japanese culture that have led up to the present day.
-Students will learn through classroom lectures, readings, and discussions, of course, but also through meeting and interviewing local Japanese people about their own understanding and experiences in various areas of life, and through reflecting together on what they have seen and learned during their experiences in daily life.
+Students will learn through classroom lectures, readings, and discussions, of course, but also through interviewing local Japanese people about their own understanding and experiences in various areas of life, and through reflecting together on what they have seen and learned during their experiences in daily life.
 Throughout the course, students will have many opportunities to reflect on what it means to live as a Christian in Japan today, whether as a Japanese citizen or as an expatriate.
 The course's broader aims are for students to learn how to become critically minded and compassionate interpreters of their own and other cultures to live and act in ways that lead to the flourishing of life both locally and globally.

 LJA110E-210E Elementary – Intermediate Japanese Language and Culture (4 credits)